vstinner/misc/cpython/pep-compat-version.rst

 Python 3.7
 ----------

-Examples of Python 3.7 backward incompatible changes:
+Examples of Python 3.7 incompatible changes:

 * ``async`` and ``await`` are now reserved keywords.
 * Several undocumented internal imports were removed.
 One example is